kibachia/Habari-RSS/README.md

 # Habari-RSS

-# This Project was developed using the following Frameworks & Languages;
+# This Project was developed using the following;
 1. Smarty Templates
 2. Bootstrap 3
 3. PHP